a r t i s t

 A B O U T

-Laurie Langford is a thought-provoking Canadian assemblage artist based in Chatham, Ontario.
+Laurie Langford is a thought-provoking Canadian assemblage artist based in Chatham, Ontario, Canada.

 Langford inserts subversive humour into her installations to prick debate on contemporary gender expectations.
 Her mixed-media shadow boxes, collage, photography, and printmaking overwrite the conventions of sexuality, domesticity, family, history and the body.
 Inspired by artists Barbara Kruger, Elizabeth ‘Bloodbath’ McGrath, Joseph Cornell, and Norman Barney, as well as poet Wallace Stevens and writer Edward Gorey, Langford’s work narrates “pop culture innocence gone horribly wrong” (Vanderwall, 2011).